 Last month was my wedding anniversary.
 Four years!
 As a gift, I wanted a gemstone, and I wanted to learn how to set a gemstone myself.
 As in, set a gemstone into a setting.
 Or set a gemstone into a mount.
 Whatever.
 Easy peasy.
 So, I bought a stone (eBay!).
 It’s a smoky quartz, and I love the color.

-I also love that it’s about the cheapest gemstone a person could buy.
+I also love that it’s an affordable gemstone.
 This baby clocks in at just under 11 carats and didn’t cost a fortune.

 So now what?

-Welcome to the totally non-professional, quick-and-dirty way to set a gemstone.
+Welcome to the totally non-professional way to set a gemstone in a mount.
 Emphasis on non-professional.
 If a jeweler reads this, they may cry.

 First, turn your stone upside down.
 Push your setting down onto it.
 It should pop right in.
 If not, bend the prongs back with a small pair of needlenose pliers.
 Then set the stone inside the setting.

 Use the pliers to ever so carefully bend the prongs down onto the stone.
 Shake the ring back and forth, make sure the stone is completely secure – if it’s not, you’ll be able to hear it moving back and forth.
 Shake it like a Polaroid, baby.
 Keep gently bending those prongs down until the stone doesn’t move.
 Even when you shake it.
 Like a Polaroid.
 Sorry.
 I’ll stop now.